solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 > ### IDE to be used
 > You can show the following commands and concepts using a python/ipython shell.
 We encourage you to use a **Jupyter notebook** in the second part of the workshop.

+### Instructions for students
+We recommend using a Jupyter notebook for this guided practice.
+This makes it easier for all as it is homogenous for various environments (mac, win, linux).

+1. Open Jupyter: in a terminal type
+`jupyter notebook`
+2. Navigate to an appropriate folder where your work will be saved
+3. On the top-right-hand-side click in the button called "New" and select "Python 2"
+4. Voilà, you are ready to type the commands we will cover below

 **Packages**

 Libraries of code written to solve particular set of problems